Maybe this Photo will help you get Help!!!!!

 · Mutual support

-These groups focus on support and encouragement from others who’re in various stages of breaking dependence on alcohol, just as you are.
+groups: These groups focus on support and encouragement from others who’re in various stages of breaking dependence on alcohol, just as you are.
 They offer an opportunity to talk about issues, problems, triumphs, and successes

 in a non-judgmental atmosphere of camaraderie and understanding.